top of page

 • May 22

-You just graduated.
-The celebration was fun.
-The pictures are posted.
+You just graduated!
+The celebration was fun, and the pictures are posted.
 But now what?

-If you love to ask questions, put the pen to paper, enjoy the writing process, and have a knack for knowing what is happening in the world, a career in media is a perfect fit for you.
-Specifically, Journalism could be the go-to option for you.
+If you love asking questions, putting pen to paper, and enjoy the writing process, a career in media could be for you.
+Specifically, Journalism might be the perfect path.

 Step 1: Ask Yourself Why

-Before jumping into the field, pause and ask yourself this simple question:
+Before jumping into the field, pause and reflect.
+Ask yourself this simple question:

 1. Why do I want to be a journalist?